Elisabot/basically-notes/frameworks/modules-of-node.md

 import files and stuff

 ###### http
-for engaging with http network requests. methods include `.createServer()` which makes an instance of a Server object
+for engaging with http network requests. methods include `createServer()` which makes an instance of a Server object and `request()` which configures details of a request and what to do with a response `get()` is a method which automatically sets the call method to `GET` and calls `req.end()` automatically

 ###### net
 asynchronous network api for creating stream-based TCP or IPC servers and connections, extended to the http module